 - ⅛ cup crumbled parmesan cheese

 - In a small bowl, add warm water, sugar and yeast.
-Stir together and allow to sit for 3-4 minutes or until the yeast is foamy and activated.1 ¼ cup warm water, 2 teaspoon active dry yeast, 1 tablespoon sugar
+Stir together and allow to sit for 3-4 minutes or until the yeast is foamy and activated.1 ¼ cup warm water, 2 teaspoon active dry yeast, 1 tablespoon granulated sugar

 - In a large bowl, add the flour, salt, parmesan cheese, and olive oil.
 Then pour in the water and yeast mixture.
 Use a wooden spoon to mix it until it's completely combined and there are no dry flour pockets.2 ½ cups all purpose flour, ¾ teaspoon salt, 2 tablespoon olive oil, ½ cup shredded parmesan cheese